Freddie Mac BorrowSmart Down Payment Assistance Program

 • First-time and repeat buyers are eligible

-While there are some hoops to jump through, the right applicant can get their entire down payment paid for with BorrowSmart funds, which is a rare benefit.
+While there are some hoops to jump through, the right applicant can get all or part of their down payment paid for with BorrowSmart funds, which is a rare benefit.
 Typically, a lender or other interested party in the transaction may not contribute toward the borrower’s down payment.

 Compatible loan programs